illg-ucl/BeadTracking_MT/README.md

 # BeadTracking_MT
-Code for the detection and tracking in 3D of beads (with diffraction rings), typically used to analyse Magnetic Tweezer data.
+Code towards the detection and tracking in 3D of beads (with diffraction rings), typically used to analyse Magnetic Tweezer data.
+2D tracking of beads is implemented.
+For tracking along z (beam propagation direction, optical axis), code is at the moment in a private fork soon to be released.

 Copyright (c) 2017.
 Isabel Llorente-Garcia, Dept. of Physics and Astronomy, University College London, United Kingdom.